 Best Time of Year to Visit

 The best time to visit Sabi Sands is at the beginning or end of the region’s dry season, which falls between April and September.
-We spent four nights at Arathusa in the month of June.
+We spent four nights at Arathusa in June.
 During this time of year, the temperatures vary dramatically (temps may dip into the high 30s at night and during the day may reach the mid-70s).

-Visiting during the month of June felt ideal for us as the bush was much more open allowing for great visibility.
+Visiting during June felt ideal for us as the bush was much more open allowing for great visibility.
 The grass was low, the trees and bushes were faintly leaved and because it is so dry, with no rain, the wildlife migrated towards the watering holes.
 Guess who has a massive watering hole right next to their lodge?
 Arathusa!

 Here’s where you’ll find the cheapest prices on airfare to Cape Town or Johannesburg.
 Have you been on an African safari?
 Share your experience in the comments below.